vippsas/vipps-developers/common-topics/userinfo.md

 | `nin`            | Norwegian national identity number.
 Verified with BankID. **NB:** Merchants need to apply for access to NIN.
 See: [Who can get access to NIN and how?](/docs/APIs/login-api/vipps-login-api-faq.md#who-can-get-access-to-nin-and-how)    | yes |
 | `accountNumbers` | User bank account numbers. **NB:** Merchants need to apply for access to accountNumbers.
 See: [Who can get access to account numbers and how?](/docs/APIs/login-api/vipps-login-api-faq.md#who-can-get-access-to-accountnumbers-and-how) | yes |

-See the API specification for the formats and other details for each scope.

 **Please note:** If the e-mail address that is delivered has the flag `email_verified : false`, this address should not be used to link the user to an existing account without